-Don Birch, consultant to Fairmont Battery Wharf, updated the neighborhood on recent actions regarding its proposals for outdoor patios and valet parking on Commercial Street at NEWRA’s ZLC committee meeting.
-For background, please see this previous post, the reference diagram of buildings and proposed patios.
+Don Birch, the consultant to Fairmont Battery Wharf, updated the neighborhood on recent actions regarding its proposals for outdoor patios and valet parking on Commercial Street at NEWRA’s ZLC committee meeting.
+For background, please see this previous post.

 Building 3 (Sensing Restaurant) – The Licensing Board granted the Fairmont Battery Wharf’s petition for 86 patio seats outside of Building 3 where the Sensing Restaurant is open.
 The patio will have an 11am-10pm service period, as an amendment to its current 7-day all-alcohol license which has a 2am indoor closing time.

 Building 2 (Museum Building) – The Fairmont will not pursue outside service/seats for Building 2 until an operator is determined.
 This location is estimated to have 62 seats.
 The Museum is expected to open shortly.

 Building 5 (Diamond Club) – The Fairmont will not serve alcohol or food outside of Building 5, but will have 36 outside patio seats open to the public and hotel guests.
 The Fairmont withdrew its request for alcohol service to its private club guests at this location after the Licensing Board questioned its legality.

 Valet Update – Boston Transportation Department has reportedly denied the Fairmont’s request for valet parking on Commercial Street, although the Fairmont has not received a direct response to its application.
 The BTD has posted Resident Parking signs for those 5 parking spaces.